jessekelighine/vindent.vim/README.md

 [vim-indentwise](https://github.com/jeetsukumaran/vim-indentwise)
 and
 [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object).
-`vindent.vim` is basically a simplified version of the two combined, reimplemented very little vimscript.
+`vindent.vim` is basically a simplified version of the two plugins combined, reimplemented with very little vimscript (less than 200 lines!).

 ## Installation